Andrea Bavena

-Andrea Bavena (born 4 March 1990) is an Italian footballer who plays as a goalkeeper.
+Andrea Bavena (born 4 March 1990) is an Italian footballer who plays as a goalkeeper for ACD Julia Sagittaria.

 Club career

 Youth career

 Born in Verbania, Piedmont, Bavena left for F.C.
 Internazionale Milano in January 2005 from Lombardy club Pro Patria.
 He played for Allievi Regionali in 2005–06 season to Allievi Nazionali under-17 team in 2006–07 season.
 As the Primavera team of the club had Enrico Alfonso, Vid Belec, Paolo Tornaghi and Paolo Branduani as keepers, as well as Inter closed its own Berretti u-18 team, he left for Pro Sesto along with teammates Samuele Beretta, Nicolò De Cesare, Mattia Dell'Aera and Davide Tremolada.
 Bavena was a member of Berretti under-20 team, the Lega Pro version of Primavera League.
 That season Pro Sesto also signed Cristiano Biraghi, Marco Buonanno, Domenico Maiese, Marco Puntoriere, Giovanni Kyeremateng (until January), Simone Fautario (until January), Fabio Perissinotto (since January) and Luca Profeta (since January) for its youth teams and first team.

 Since returned from loan, he became a member of Primavera (literally Spring) under-20 team, as second keeper behind Belec, ahead Luca Stocchi.
 However, as both Bavena and Belec were ineligible to List B of UEFA Champions League, Stocchi was named in List B instead, as fourth keeper of the first team in 2008–09 UEFA Champions League.